-Medical units will be strategically placed throughout the ride, but it is advised for all teams to carry their own First Aid equipment.
+First Aid units will be strategically placed throughout the ride, but it is advised for all teams to carry their own First Aid equipment.

-The rear vehicle will ensure slower teams are aware of their time limit.
+The Rear Vehicle will ensure slower teams are aware of their time limit.
 The lead vehicle may need to stop the front of the ride if the spread is getting too far to ensure support services are not spread too thinly.
 The Ride Director reserves the right to move slower teams by vehicle to catch up if they are not averaging a speed of approximately 22kms/hr in order to complete the event within 24 hours.
 This is in the interests of safety.

 RIDERS ARE TO STAY APPROXIMATELY 300 METRES BEHIND THE LEAD VEHICLE.